 }

-2. An Employee has a name - it has-a string saving its name - suggesting that a composition or aggregation relationship is more appropriate.
+Composition is a better relationship connecting an Employee and string.
+The test phrase "an Employee has a name" - it has-astring saving its name - sounds correct, suggesting that a composition or an aggregation relationship is more appropriate.
+The dashed-line arrow represents the dependency relationship that exists while the Employee::compare function runs.

-3. When an Employee object receives the compare message, it forwards or relays it to the string part class.
+When an Employee object receives the compare message, it forwards or relays it to the string compare function.

 Although illustrated here with composition, we can use dependency with any relationship, even inheritance, or by itself.